 We would like to thank our sponsors for their continued, generous and invaluable support to CIJ and to investigative journalism around the world.

-City University provides office space, technical facilities and meeting rooms for the CIJ, and we and work closely with the department of journalism.
+Goldsmiths provide office space, technical facilities and meeting rooms for the CIJ, and we and work closely with the department of media and communications.